The terms and acronyms used are given here to make it easier to read and understand the website.

 MPC – Model Predictive Control

-MPC is an advanced method of process control that is used to control a process while satisfying a set of constraints.
+Model Predictive Control (MPC) is an advanced method of process control that is used to control a process while satisfying a set of constraints.
 It uses a model of the system that is being analysed, to make predictions about its future behaviour.
+The philosophy of MPC can be described simply as follows: Predict future behaviour using a system model, given measurements or estimates of the current state of the system and a hypothetical future input trajectory or feedback control policy.